 More information on the discrimination and harassment resolution process can be found at the Office for Institutional Equity.
 Investigations into complaints of harassment and discrimination are carried out by the Office of Institutional Equity.

-To report a bias-related incident online, please use the Online Hate Crime and Bias Incident Reporting form.
-To report the incident via phone, please call (734) 615-BIAS (2427) during regular business hours.
+To report the incident, please call (734) 615-BIAS (2427) during regular business hours.
 If it is after hours, leave a message and a staff member will get back with you on the next business day.
 Alternatively, the complainant may schedule an appointment directly with the Office of Institutional Equity by calling (734) 763-0235, (734) 647-1388 (TTY), or the phone number of an individual staff member at the office.

 If you are a student and wish to file a complaint against another student, contact the Office of Student Conflict Resolution (OSCR).
 OSCR provides information about the Statement of Students Rights & Responsibilities and processes complaints of violations of the Statement.
 The office also provides mediated discussion to help students resolve conflict and helps students learn skills for managing conflict in daily life.
 Graduate students may also contact the Rackham School of Graduate Studies.